wonilkim-wastaken/PBL5-TextRemoval/README.md

 - **inpaint_out/**
   Output directory for inpainted images with removed text.
+> ⚠️ This folder should be empied after each experiment!

 - **ocr_out/**
   Contains OCR-processed data including detected text regions and coordinates.
+> ⚠️ This folder should be empied after each experiment!

 - **PythonScripts/**
   Contains all Python scripts for text detection and image inpainting.